Best Wooden Board Games – Top 7 Picks & How To Play

 Mancala – Ancient Strategy with Wooden Appeal

 Mancala, often played on a carved wooden board, is simple to learn but deeply strategic.
+This is a mindful game and one that involves strategy.

 How to play: Players scoop and drop stones into pits, capturing opponents’ stones with well-timed moves.
 The player with the most stones at the end wins.